-Student service expenditures increased by \$6.7 million in 2005.
-This increase is primarily due to salary increases and increased fringe benefits costs on those salaries totaling \$3.2 million.
+In 2006, student service expenditures increased minimally at \$1.5 million.
+However, student service expenditures increased by \$6.7 million in 2005.
+This increase was primarily due to salary increases and increased fringe benefits costs on those salaries totaling \$3.2 million.
 In addition, \$0.8 million was incurred to produce new brochures to improve student recruitment.